sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

     - Enter **github** in the **Credential Name** field.
     - Select **Basic Authentication** from the dropdown in the **Type** field.
     - Enter your GitHub user name in the **Username** field.
-    - Enter your GitHub password (or GitHub access token if you have created one) in the **Password** field.
+    - Enter your GitHub password (or GitHub access token if you've created one) in the **Password** field.
     - Choose **Create**.

     <!-- border; size:540px --> ![Create GitHub credential](./create-github-credential.png)